Imagine. Design. Make.

 Where are we?

 MakerPlace is located in Gateshead Central Library situated next to the Sound Gallery.
-We are open through library opening hours.
+We are open through library opening hours - currently by appointment only.
+Please ring or email us to arrange your visit.

 For more information contact us